Peanut-Free/Nut-Free Directory

 This has made life easier for many food allergic individuals, at least the ones with allergies to the top eight allergens.
 The labeling law does not cover other common allergens nor does it include any flavorings or seasonings.
 The law also only covers whether the allergen is an ingredient within the food item, not within the manufacturing facility.
 Therefore warning labels such as “may contain” or “processed in” are not legally required.

-This has caused problematic for many food allergic individuals as a 2007 study has shown that up to 7% of food items tested with warning labels contained detectable levels of peanut protein, even though peanut was not listed as an ingredient.
+This has caused problems for many food allergic individuals as a 2007 study has shown that up to 7% of food items tested with warning labels contained detectable levels of peanut protein, even though peanut was not listed as an ingredient.

-The food allergy community, along with many other food related communities, feel it's once again time for a food labeling change.
+The food allergy community, along with many other food-related communities, feel it's once again time for a food labeling change.
 The Center for Science in the Public Interest, a consumer advocacy group, would like to see the nutrition facts portion of the label get a makeover.
 One such change would be to list allergens in red.
-This might help a large portion of the food allergy community, but may leave out those who are color blind.
+This might help a large portion of the food allergy community but may leave out those who are color blind.
 Another suggestion is to list the minor ingredients and allergens separately from the main ingredients list.

 While there are no labeling law changes in place at the moment, it seems evident that in the near future there will be changes to food labels to make them better for all consumers food allergies and otherwise.